 ASE A1 Engine Repair Practice Test

-16. There is a loud squeal at the front of a supercharged V6 engine that gets louder as the engine is accelerated.
+16. A loud squeal at the front of a supercharged V6 engine gets louder as the engine is accelerated.
 Which of the following is causing this noise?

 - A. Chipped compressor wheel.